DiceTechJobs/ConceptualSearch/README.md

 Built using python 2.7.10.
 Untested with python 3

 ## Word2Vec
-The Word2Vec implementation is that of the excellent gensim package
+The Word2Vec implementation is that of the excellent gensim package.
+Contains an exellent implementation of LSA, LDA, Word2Vec and some other machine learning algorithms.

 https://radimrehurek.com/gensim/models/word2vec.html